Jones and His New Neighbors: Release and reception

 Then, over eight months later and more than 3,400 miles northwest of Fairmont, theatrical copies of Jones and His New Neighbors and its companion short The Medicine Bottle arrived in the United States territory of Alaska, in the port town of Skagway.
-There the comedy was advertised on January 27, 1910 in The Daily Alaskan, which labels it a "screaming farce" and encourages readers to see it the next night at the local Elks' Hall.
+There the comedy was advertised on January 27, 1910, in The Daily Alaskan, which labels it a "screaming farce" and encourages readers to see it the next night at the local Elks' Hall.
 The Skagway newspaper, however, in its advertisement mistitles Jones and His New Neighbors and lists it instead as "Mr. Jones in the W[r]ong House".

 Preservation status

-Photographic prints and a film negative and positive of Jones and His New Neighbors survive in the Library of Congress (LC), which holds a 173-foot paper roll of contact prints produced directly frame-by-frame from the comedy's original 35mm master negative.
+Photographic prints and a film negative and positive of Jones and His New Neighbors survive in the Library of Congress (LOC), which holds a 173-foot paper roll of contact prints produced directly frame-by-frame from the comedy's original 35mm master negative.
 Submitted by Biograph to the United States government in 1909, shortly before the film's release, the roll is part of the original documentation required by federal authorities for motion picture companies to obtain copyright protection for their productions.
-While the LC's paper roll of the film is certainly not projectable, a negative copy of the roll's paper images was made and transferred onto modern polyester-based safety film stock to produce a positive print for screening.
-Those copies were made as part of a preservation project carried out during the 1950s and early 1960s by Kemp R. Niver and other LC staff, who restored more than 3,000 early paper rolls of film images from the library's collection and created safety-stock copies.
+While the library's paper roll of the film is certainly not projectable, a negative copy of the roll's paper images was made and transferred onto modern polyester-based safety film stock to produce a positive print for screening.
+Those copies were made as part of a preservation project carried out during the 1950s and early 1960s by Kemp R. Niver and other LOC staff, who restored more than 3,000 early paper rolls of film images from the library's collection and created safety-stock copies.